holochain/peer-chat-redux/README.md

 ### Prerequisites

 At a minimum you will need to have the binaries for the holochain conductor installed on your system.
-See [the official installation instructions](https://developer.holochain.org/start.html)
+See [the official installation instructions](https://developer.holochain.org/start.html).

+Be sure to use the 0.0.4 release.

 ### Running